cohesity/ansible-collection/docs/modules/cohesity_clone_vm.rst

     Password belonging to the selected Username.
 This parameter will not be logged.

+  end_timestamp (False, str, None)
+    Option to identify backups based on a end timestamp

   environment (optional, str, VMware)
     Optional directory path to which the installer will be downloaded.
 If not selected, then a temporary